adiyat-a/dotfiles/README.md

 ---

 > [!IMPORTANT]
 > **There is no install script for these dotfiles in this repository.
-But feel free to steal some parts/ideas of my build for your own one.**
+But feel free to take some parts/ideas of my build for your own one.**

 <h3 align=center>If you found this repository helpful, please give it a :star:</h3>